Albert Hammond Jr.: Yours to Keep and ¿Cómo Te Llama? (2006–2013)

 In October 2005, Hammond and Ben Kweller released a version of "Wait" on This Bird Has Flown – A 40th Anniversary Tribute to the Beatles' Rubber Soul.

 Hammond released a solo album titled Yours to Keep in the U.K. through Rough Trade Records on October 9, 2006 and in North America through New Line Records/Scratchie Records on March 6, 2007.
-Produced by Thin Lizard Dawn vocalist Lattimer and recorded at the Electric Lady Studios in New York City, the album features several musical guests, such as Sean Lennon, Ben Kweller, The Strokes' manager Ryan Gentles, Jody Porter of Fountains of Wayne, Chris Feinstein, Mikki James, Sammy James Jr. (The Mooney Suzuki) and the Strokes' lead singer, Casablancas.
+Produced by Thin Lizard Dawn vocalist Lattimer and recorded at the Electric Lady Studios in New York City, the album features several musical guests, such as Sean Lennon, Ben Kweller, the Strokes' manager Ryan Gentles, Jody Porter of Fountains of Wayne, Chris Feinstein, Mikki James, Sammy James Jr. (The Mooney Suzuki), and the Strokes' lead singer, Casablancas.
 Bassist Josh Lattanzi and drummer Matt Romano serve as the backing band, with Hammond on guitar and vocals.
-The first single taken from the album, "101," was released exclusively through iTunes on September 4, 2006.
+The first single taken from the album, "101", was released exclusively through iTunes on September 4, 2006.
 "101" was the follow-up single to "Everyone Gets a Star".
 The music video debuted online in March 2007.
-It was going to be available in general music stores, unlike "Everyone Gets A Star" which was only available through UK iTunes Music Store.
+It was going to be available in general music stores, unlike "Everyone Gets A Star," which was only available through the UK iTunes Music Store.
 It was released on November 27, 2006.
 The music video for "In Transit" was directed by Joaquin Phoenix.

 Hammond has said to have been "waiting to make a record like this for years".
 Early support from his bandmates in the Strokes was only evident after Casablancas' role playing bass and back-up vocals on the track "Scared", though all of the members (with the exclusion of Nick Valensi, who was busy taking care of his newborn children) attended his shows in and around New York.

 On March 16, 2007, at the South by Southwest festival, Hammond performed a 12-song set including covers of Frank Black's "Old Black Dawning" and Guided by Voices' "Postal Blowfish".
 Hammond also regularly covered the Cars' "Don't Cha Stop" in live performances.
 He supported Bloc Party on their world tour before making stops at Montreal's Metropolis and Toronto's Kool Haus.
 After this, Hammond headlined two North American tours along with a European tour.
 The North American tour featured his friends, the Mooney Suzuki.
 In November 2006, Hammond was announced to be joining Incubus on tour during their North American tour for their new album Light Grenades.
 On August 29, 2007, Hammond announced on MySpace that he was going back into the studio to record his second album in October 2007 for five weeks.